Antique Wooden Corbel | Grotesque Crowned Face Carving | European 19th Century

 - Hand-carved grotesque face with crown and mustache

-- Ornamental detailing around the head
+- Ornamental detailing surrounding the head

 - Deep natural patina accentuating the wood grain